DeltaAnalytics/machine_learning_for_good/README.md

 # Curriculum

-Topics covered in this course will include supervised learning, unsupervised learning, ensemble approaches, recommendation algorithms, text (NLP) analysis.
+Topics covered in this course include supervised learning, unsupervised learning, ensemble approaches, recommendation algorithms, and text analysis (also called Natural Language Processing, or NLP).

-Algorithms covered in this course will include linear regression, decision tree, random forest, k-means clustering.
+Algorithms covered in this course include linear regression, decision tree, random forest, and k-means clustering.

 Module_0
 Setting up your environment
-Accessing data
+Accessing the data
-Best Practices for your work

 Module_1
 Introduction / Overview of Syllabus
+Who is Delta Analytics?
 What is data science?
 What is machine learning?
-Defining your research question.
-Exploratory analysis and feature engineering.
-Cleaning, processing and validating your training set.
+Data validation and cleaning

 Module_2
-Algorithm Overview: Supervised Learning
+Developing a model
+Defining your research question
+Supervised and unsupervised learning
+Validating a model

+Module_3
+Model selection and evaluation
+Bias-variance trade-off

+Module_4
 Linear Regression
-Roadmap to algorithm choice
-How do you know you have chosen the best algorithm?
-Bias-variance trade-off

-Module_3
+Module_5
+Decision Trees

+Module_6
 Ensemble approaches
 Why use an ensemble approach?
 Decision tree, random forest and bagging